 School District 105 Health and Safety Information

 Students should not take any medication during school hours or during school activities unless their licensed health care provider and parent/guardian believe it is necessary.
 Any medications dispensed during school hours or school activities must adhere to the District's policy and procedures on dispensing medication..
 A "School Medication Authorization Form" must be completed and and signed by both the parent/guardian AND the child's licensed health care provider.
 NO student shall possess or consume any prescription or over the counter medication on school grounds other than what is stated in the School District 105 policy and procedures.
 Medication at school needs to be brought in by a parent/guardian and be in an unopened sealed container.
 If the medication is a prescription it needs to be in the original container.
-A student may carry with them an epinephrine auto injector or inhaler for immediate use at the student's discretion with health care provider and parent written permission.
+A student may carry with them an epinephrine injector or inhaler for immediate use at the student's discretion with health care provider and parent written permission.
 For more information on School District 105 medication policy, please refer to the Student Handbook.
-Any questions please ask one of our staff nurses.
+Please contact one of our staff nurses with any questions.

 Guidelines for Keeping Ill Students Home

 - Keep students at home if they have the following

 - Fevers (temperature of 100 or above).
 Do not give students medications to reduce the fever and then send them to school.

 - Vomiting and/or diarrhea.
 Students should be kept at home with these symptoms and for at least 24 hours after they have happened last.

 - Rashes that have not been checked by a doctor.
 If the student will be coming to school with a rash that the doctor has checked, a doctor’s note is required noting that the student is cleared to come to school.

 - Red, pink, crusty, irritated eyes.
 If your student will be coming to school with red, pink, crusty, or irritated eyes that the doctor has checked, a doctor’s note is required noting that the student is cleared for school attendance.